vsoch/proposal-jekyll/README.md

 **⭐️ Welcome to Proposals Jekyll! ⭐️**

+But don't do any deletion or cleanup on close/reopen, only on merge.

 This is a template and actions to help you to collaboratively work on things.
 With proposals-jekyll:

 1. New pull requests open on the repository are considered proposals.
-2. If you open a pull request that already has a PR open it will not be allowed.
+2. If you open a pull request that already has a PR for a proposal open it will not be allowed.
 3. A new or updated proposal will trigger a workflow to add the draft to the web interface
 3. Merging a pull request will add the draft as a final "approved" state, and remove from drafts, in which case it can be worked on further via PR.

+Closing or otherwise not continuing a pull request will not delete the last draft.
+We do this so that drafts stay accessible for someone else to pick up and work on if desired.

 Read about [#workflows](Workflows), [Working With Proposals](#working-with-proposals), or [How to setup](#setup) a site next.